-Tropical cyclones from the Bay of Bengal accompanied by storm surges are one of the major disasters in Bangladesh.The country is one of the worst sufferers of all cyclonic casualties in world.
-Number the of casualties is due to the fact that cyclones are always associated with storm surges.
-Storm surge height in excess of 9m is not uncommon in this region.
+Tropical cyclones from the Bay of Bengal accompanied by storm surges are one of the major disasters in Bangladesh.
+The country is one of the worst sufferers of all cyclonic casualties in the world. of casualties is Number due to the fact that cyclones are always associated with storm surges.
+Storm surge height in excess of 9m is not uncommon this region.
 For example, the 1876 cyclone had a surge height of 13.6 m and in 1970 the height was 9.11 m.
 In fact, the 1970 cyclone is the deadliest cyclone that has hit Bangladesh coastline.
-With a wind-speed of about 224 km per hour and associated storm surge of 6.1 to 9.11m, it was responsible for deaths of about 300,000 people.
+With a windspeed of about 224 km per hour and associated storm surge of 6.1